We're So Glad We've Found Each Other!

 Follow these simple instructions and you could be on your way to earning some ca-ching for your excellent images.

-Once a quarter we will send out an image call email to our approved photographers.
+A few times per quarter we will send out an image call email to our approved photographers.
 It will include file upload instructions at that time.

 How do you get on that list?